 Divorce and Moving Out by Court Order

 The second scenario often becomes contentious.
-California law and even Orange County Family Law Local Rules have specific provisions on the subject of divorce and moving out within the context of residency exclusion orders.
+California law and even a county's local rules have specific provisions on the subject of divorce and moving out within the context of residency exclusion orders.
 Here is the law.

 Family Code section 6321 states: